-Submissions are open for the 2014 issue of The Allegheny Review!
-The deadline to submit for this year’s award is December 15th, 2013.
-Please keep in mind that we only accept digital submissions!
+Submissions are open for the 2016 issue of The Allegheny Review!
+The deadline to submit for this year’s award is February 15th, 2016.
+Please keep in mind that we only accept digital submissions via our online Wufoo form! (see link below)

 Eligibility: Currently enrolled undergraduate students only.